-On 24 March 2014, the Council of the European Union adopted a Council Directive (the Amending Directive) amending and broadening the scope of the requirements described above.
-The Amending Directive requires Member States to apply these new requirements from 1 January 2017 and if they were to take effect the changes would expand the range of payments covered by the EU Savings Directive, in particular to include additional types of income payable on securities.
-They would also expand the circumstances in which payments must be reported or subject to withholding.
-This approach would apply to payments made to, or secured for, persons, entities or legal arrangements (including trusts) where certain conditions are satisfied, and may in some cases apply where the person, entity or arrangement is established or effectively managed outside of the European Union.
+On 24 March 2014, the Council of the European Union adopted a Council Directive amending and broadening the scope of the requirements described above.
+Member States are required to apply these new requirements from 1 January 2017.
+The changes will expand the range of payments covered by the Directive, in particular to include additional types of income payable on securities.
+The Directive will also expand the circumstances in which payments that indirectly benefit an individual resident in a Member State must be reported.
+This approach will apply to payments made to, or secured for, persons, entities or legal arrangements (including trusts) where certain conditions are satisfied, and may in some cases apply where the person, entity or arrangement is established or effectively managed outside of the European Union.